 When a couple has not been able to conceive over the course of at least one year, both partners need to proceed with a comprehensive physical and medical history.
 Male fertility testing is a simple and routine procedure.
-Male infertility alone accounts for approximately one-third of all cases of infertility.
+Male infertility alone accounts for approximately up to 50 percent of all cases of infertility.

 Male fertility tests

 A semen analysis is the most common procedure when it comes to male fertility testing and seeking to determine if there is a male infertility factor.
 Sperm is collected into a specimen jar and presented to a lab technician who examines the sperm under a microscope in order to evaluate the count, shape, appearance, and mobility of the sperm.

 While determining the sperm count, the technician will also be checking to see if the sperm concentration is above or below 20 million sperm cells per milliliter of ejaculation fluid.

 If the sperm count is found to be low, the fertility specialist will probably test the blood testosterone, FSH, LH and prolactin levels.
 There are a number of supplements available to help improve sperm parameters such as count, motility and morphology.

 Urinalysis can be used to search for white blood cells–an indicator of possible infection.
 Urinalysis will also show the possible presence of sperm in the urine–an indicator of a possible problem with ejaculation known as retrograde ejaculation.